Continental Motors Company: History

-In 1905, Continental Motors was born with the introduction of a four-cylinder, four stroke cycle L-head engine operated by a single camshaft.
+In 1905, Continental Motors was founded with the introduction of a four-cylinder, four-stroke L-head engine utilizing a single camshaft.

 In August 1929, the Continental Motors Company formed the Continental Aircraft Engine Company as a subsidiary to develop and produce its aircraft engines.

 Continental Motors entered into the production of automobiles rather indirectly.
 Continental was the producer of automobile engines for numerous independent automobile companies in the 1910s, 1920s, and 1930s, including Durant Motors Corporation which used the engines in its Star, Durant, Flint and Rugby model lines.
 Following the 1931 collapse of Durant, a group having interest in Durant Motors began assembling their own cars, the De Vaux-Hall Motors Company, using the Durant body dies, in Grand Rapids, Michigan, and Oakland, California, and under the De Vaux brand name.
 When De Vaux-Hall collapsed in 1932, unable to pay creditors, Continental Motors assumed automobile assembly and marketed the vehicles under the Continental-De Vaux brand name for the balance of the 1932 model year.

 Continental Motors introduced a completely new line of Continental-branded automobiles for 1933.
 These cars were not based upon the 1931 De Vaux, a product of the De Vaux-Hall, which had been using body dies left over from the former Durant produced by Durant Motors until 1930.

-The 1933 Continentals were marketed in three model ranges: the largest and most expensive was the six-cylinder Ace, next was a smaller six called the Flyer and also the low-priced four-cylinder Beacon.
-The 1933 Beacon roadster was the lowest price full-size car offered for sale in the United States in the 1930s, costing only $US335.
+The 1933 Continentals were marketed in three model ranges: The largest and most expensive was the six-cylinder Ace; next was a smaller six-cylinder called the Flyer and also the low-priced four-cylinder Beacon.
+The 1933 Beacon roadster was the lowest price full-size car offered for sale in the United States in the 1930s, costing only US$335.
 None of these met with success in the depression era economy.
 At this same time, Dominion Motors Ltd. of Canada was building the same Flyer and Beacon cars under arrangement with Continental for sale in the Canadian market, and importing the larger Ace models.
 Dominion then converted to building Reo brand trucks.
 The Ace and Flyer models were discontinued at the close of the 1933 model year.
 Finding that its cars were unprofitable, Continental stopped assembling even Beacon automobiles in 1934.